Enguerrand de Marigny: Downfall

 Enguerrand was arrested by Louis X at the instigation of Charles of Valois, and twenty-eight articles of accusation including charges of receiving bribes were brought against him.
 He was refused a hearing; but his accounts were correct, and Louis was inclined to spare him anything more than banishment to the island of Cyprus.
 Charles then brought forward a charge of sorcery which was more effectual.
 He was condemned at once and hanged on the public gibbet of Montfaucon, protesting that in all his acts he had only been carrying out Philip's commands (30 April 1315).

 Marigny founded the collegiate church of Notre-Dame d'Écouis near Rouen in 1313.
 He was twice married, first to Jeanne de St Martin, by whom he had three children, Louis, Marie and Isabelle (who married Robert, son of Robert de Tancarville); and the second time to Alips de Mons.

 In fiction

+Marigny is thought to have been the inspiration for the conniving horse Fauvel in the Roman de Fauvel.

 Marigny is a major character in Les Rois maudits (The Accursed Kings), a series of historical novels by Maurice Druon, which were adapted into a television miniseries in 1972 and again in 2005.
 He was portrayed by André Falcon in 1972 and by Jean-Claude Drouot in 2005.

 Marigny is also referenced in the final chapter of The Hunchback of Notre-Dame as the first victim of Montfaucon, and a just man.